nephele-vm/experiments/README.md

 ## `xencloned`
 The `xencloned` daemon is critical to Nephele as it coordinates the userspace operations and the I/O cloning.
-It's worth describing the options it supports:
+It's worth describing the options it provides:

 ```
 # xencloned --help